LibreCAD/docs/ref/widgets.rst

     :class: table-fix-width

     "Icon", "Function", "Description"
-    |icon10|, "Show all layers", "Makes all the layers in the current drawing visible."
+    |icon10|, "Show all layers", "*Defreeze*, makes all the layers in the current drawing visible."
-    |icon11|, "Hide all layers", "Hides all layers in the current drawing."
+    |icon11|, "Hide all layers", "*Freeze*, hides all layers in the current drawing."
-    |icon20|, "Unlock all layer", "Unlock, or ”Defreeze”, all layers to allow changes to the entities in the layer. (\*)"
+    |icon20|, "Unlock all layer", "Unlock all layers to allow changes to the entities in the layer. (\*)"
-    |icon21|, "Lock all layer", "Lock, or ”Freeze”, all layers to prevent unintentional changes. (\*)"
+    |icon21|, "Lock all layer", "Lock all layers to prevent unintentional changes. (\*)"
     |icon13|, "Add a layer", "Add a new layer to the list.
 (Shortcut [Ctrl]+[L]) (\*)"
     |icon14|, "Remove layer", "Remove the highlighted layer from the list. (\*)"
     |icon15|, "Modify layer attributes / rename", "Modify the selected layer's attributes and / or rename the layer. (\*)"